Making a difference for our customers

 The initiative

 We’re constantly looking for new ways to improve diversion routes, minimising disruption for both drivers and the communities living and working near our roads.
-In 2020, we started to look at how we can use advances in technology to create ‘intelligent’ diversion routes.
+And in 2020, we started to look at how we can use advances in technology to create more ‘intelligent’ diversion routes, with smoother flowing traffic and better signage.

 Results